matthewnitschke/Kavie/README.md

     }
 });

-self.otherValue = ko.observable().extend({
+// some other observable in the same viewmodel self.otherValue = ko.observable().extend({
   kavie: {
     required: true
   }
 })

-// validates all observables in the basicInfo section, will not validate the "otherValue" observable self.isSectionValid("basicInfo");
+// validates all observables in the basicInfo section
+// it will not validate the "otherValue" observable as it is not in the basicInfo section self.isSectionValid("basicInfo");
 ```